davenhansen/hello-world/README.md

 # hello-world
-Learning About GitHub
+Learning About GitHub.
-A bit about myself!
+This is a bit about myself!